 If you live in North Carolina and established a common law marriage in another state that you now wish to dissolve, contact a North Carolina family law attorney for clarification and assistance.
 The North Carolina family law attorneys at Montgomery Family Law have extensive experience with common law marriage in North Carolina and are here to help you find your way through a difficult time in your life.

-To schedule an initial consultation to discuss your unique situation and learn about our services, give one of our family law attorneys a call at (919) 348-2317.
+To schedule an initial consultation to discuss your unique situation and learn about our services, give one of our family law attorneys a call at (919) 348-2317 or contact us online.

 For more information, visit the following pages: